 Do’s and Don’ts After an Accident with USPS, UPS, Amazon, or FedEx Delivery Vehicle

 Most delivery companies carry liability insurance to cover their drivers and vehicles.
 To begin filing a claim, contact the company’s customer service department.
 From there, you’ll be directed to the correct department to file a claim or given instructions on how to file an injury claim.
 Before you make the call, it’s essential to know how to protect your rights.
-Carefully consider the following tips:
+Truck accident victims should carefully consider the following tips:

 - Do not give recorded statements.
 While speaking with an agent, they may ask you to provide a recorded statement about the accident, your injuries, and how it happened.
 However, it is not necessary to provide them with this information.
 Doing so can potentially hurt your claim.